VARK and Validity

 Reliability: They also explain that Cronbach’s alpha would underestimate the reliability of the VARK scores, because Cronbach’s alpha assumes that all items are parallel measures of the construct, which is not true with the VARK.
 Therefore, they provide estimates of reliability based on confirmatory factor analysis.
 The reliability estimates for the scores of the VARK subscales were .85, .82, .84, and .77 for the visual, aural, read/write, and kinesthetic subscales, respectively, which are considered adequate given that the VARK is not used for high-stakes decisions.

-Most of the data (below) is from the VARK database January-March, 2015.
+Most of the data (below) is from the VARK database June to December, 2017.

 NOTE: Where a statistic refers to a question, please use the downloadable VARK Questionnaire from the website.
 The questions and their options are randomized when presented online on the VARK website so question numbers on your copy may not correspond with those below.
-You may request data from our database for research purposes.
-Over one million respondents complete the questionnaire each year.
+Over one million online users complete the VARK questionnaire annually.
 One third of those, leave demographic data about themselves.

 WHAT DOES VARK INDICATE?